projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

 #######################

-Hypervisor Device Model (DM) is a QEMU-like application in the Service OS (SOS) responsible for creating a UOS VM and then performing devices emulation based on command line configurations, as introduced in :ref:`hld-devicemodel`.
+Hypervisor Device Model (DM) is a QEMU-like application in the Service VM responsible for creating a User VM and then performing devices emulation based on command line configurations, as introduced in :ref:`hld-devicemodel`.